 While every situation is unique, you may find that your mom doesn’t hate you after all, but is instead dealing with issues in her own life that she might be taking out on you.
 So, what are some of the reasons someone might say they hate their child, and what can you do to address the situation?

 Why Do I Feel Like My Mom Hates Me?

 You may have many reasons for believing your mom hates you, and they may not be related to fighting at all.
 Maybe your mom treats you differently from your siblings.
-It could be that you feel this way because you don’t spend enough time together, or you could think she is too critical of you.
-While not an exhaustive list of possibilities, the following are some things that could be going on.
+Maybe you feel that you don’t spend enough time together, or you could think she is too critical of you compared to another child in the family.
+While not an exhaustive list of possibilities, the following may be some reasons you feel like your mother hates you.

 Being Treated Differently

 Different treatment might mean not receiving the same time dedication or affection types that your siblings or other family do.
 It may mean that you feel days and events that are special for you – birthdays, holiday participation, school events, etc. – are not given a proportional amount of interest or enthusiasm from your mom when compared to other people in her life.